Project Planner: Cherise Orange

 County Staff will complete an informative and fact-based investigation to determine the most suitable property access solution for the public while balancing natural resource management goals.
 This interim planning process does not evaluate Coyote Highlands nor the east-side of Coyote Canyon for public access.
 A full master planning process that would expand public access into the full extent of the property will come in future years.

-- Natural resource management recommendations that address the long-term management and enhancement of natural resources within the properties.
+- Ecological resources to provide natural resource management recommendations that address the long-term management and enhancement of natural resources within the properties;